siobhain/rpslsgame/README.md

 ### helpButton & helpModal

-Clicking on the Help buttons opens the following modal that covers the game foorprint
+Clicking on the Help buttons opens the following modal that covers the game footprint

 ![helpModal](docs/helpmodal.png)